R205 road (Ireland)

 The R205 road is a regional road in Ireland from the R199 road in County Leitrim to the Northern Ireland border at County Fermanagh, mostly in County Cavan.
 A number of factories of the former Quinn Group are located along the road.

 From the R199, the road goes northeast to Ballyconnell.
-Leaving Ballyconnell, the road goes north to the Fermanagh border, where the road then becomes the B127 (Northern Ireland).
+Leaving Ballyconnell, the road goes north to the Fermanagh border, where the road then becomes the B127.
 The R205 is 13.1 km long.